 This exquisite large harbor is one of Bermuda's maritime gems.
 See it from an excursion boat from the Grotto Bay Hotel.
 It is the magnificent waterfront and beach areas for much of both this Hamilton Parish and St. George's Parish.
 At one time, until the waters silted up too much, it was where the Royal Navy moored its vessels in Bermuda waters.
 A resident Admiral had his residence overlooking the harbor.
 There are many islands and beach areas.

-The old hotel and Marriott additions were later torn down by Bermuda Properties Ltd and rebuilt as the Rosewood Tucker's Point Hotel and Club (see separate mention below) as it is now, with expensive villas and condos as new attractions for the wealthy.
+The old hotel and Marriott additions were later torn down by Bermuda Properties Ltd and rebuilt as the Rosewood-managed Tucker's Point Hotel and Club (see photo immediately above and Bermuda Hotels), with expensive villas and condos as new attractions for the wealthy.
+It was ceremoniously declared open on April 17, 2009 by film stars Michael Douglas and his wife Catherine Zeta-Jones, both of whom then lived in Bermuda.
 Luxury homes and luxury town houses are on top of Ship's Hill, almost directly above Church Cave.

 Situated in the grounds of the Grotto Bay Hotel.
 Well worth seeing, especially for those not familiar with caves systems.
 Bermuda's caves are unique.
 Featured on a 2002 $1 Bermuda postage stamp.
 Believed to be connected underwater with Prospero's Cave.